I read a book over the weekend and I hated it.

 YAY!
 Double the money!

-If you are like 98% of your contemporaries, your systems and processes could be about 100x better if somebody in your organization actually sat down and tried.
+Your systems and processes could be about 100x better.
+Somebody in your organization just has to sit down and try.
 Given the size of your organization, that somebody is probably going to have to be you.

-What happens when someone gets on your mailing list?
+What happens after someone gets on your mailing list?
 Is that optimized?

 OK, what happens after that?
 Is THAT optimized?